Overview

 We make the authentication status part of the React state.
 For example, we work with a isSignedIn variable.
 We make the display of the authenticated area conditional on isSignedIn being true.

-It's best to wait for the SDK to load before making any use of isSignedIn.
 As such, we track the loading state in a one-off state variable, which becomes true on the first authentication event.
-Only then do we read isSignedIn.
+Only then do we set isSignedIn with correct state and make use of it.

 const [hasLoaded, setHasLoaded] = useState(false)

-const [isSignedIn, setisSignedIn] = useState(false)
+const [isSignedIn, setisSignedIn] = useState(false) // the initial state shouldn't be relied upon.

 useEffect(() => {